UK Govt Ad Campaign Claims Buying Coffeem Socialising 'Costs Lives'

-A series of new social media ads which aim to shock Britons into staying locked in their homes and avoid interacting with other people claim that buying a cup of coffee could “cost lives”.
+A series of new social media ads which aim to shock Britons into staying locked in their homes and avoid interacting with other people claim that buying a cup of coffee could “cost lives.”

-The ads were released on Thursday, with one Facebook meme labelled “Don’t let a coffee cost lives”.
+The ads were released on Thursday, with one Facebook meme labelled “Don’t let a coffee cost lives.”

 “Unnecessary social contact puts you and others at risk.
-If you are buying takeaway food or drinks, remember: wash your hands, wear a face-covering indoors and stay 2 metres apart from others,” the post shared by the official UK Government Facebook page claimed.
+If you are buying takeaway food or drinks, remember: wash your hands, wear a face-covering indoors and stay 2 metres apart from others,” the post shared by the official UK Government Facebook page claimed:

-Another posted on Twitter by the prime minister’s account claimed that “catch-ups” with friends “costs lives”, adding: “Meeting others unnecessarily could be the link in a chain of transmission that has a vulnerable person at the end.
-Please, stay at home this weekend.”
+Another posted on Twitter by the prime minister’s account claimed that “catch-ups” with friends “costs lives,” adding, “Meeting others unnecessarily could be the link in a chain of transmission that has a vulnerable person at the end.
+Please, stay at home this weekend”:

 Meeting others unnecessarily could be the link in a chain of transmission that has a vulnerable person at the end.